GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you have to be open-minded and receptive to learning if you want to improve
 - you have to be observant to learn how game mechanics and the AI work
 - you have to be perseverant in trying other strategies when something doesn't work
+- you have to be methodical, on harder difficulties, you may get punished for a single mistake
+- you have to be consistent, once you find patterns that work, repeat them
 - while under pressure, try to stay calm as getting angry at yourself or others will lead you/them to make bad decisions and play worse
+- application, not knowledge, is power, it's the drive to apply the concepts you learn here that will make you truly better

 ### Sweeping
 - definition: clearing an area from one side to the other, one enemy at a time